List of Vale of Rheidol Railway rolling stock

 When first opened, the railway owned two steam locomotives, No 1 Edward VII and No 2 Prince of Wales, along with a third contractor's locomotive No 3 Rheidol.
 In 1922 the Great Western Railway took over the running of the line and over the next two decades invested heavily in new locomotives and replacement rolling stock.

 Locomotives

 Steam locomotives

 The railway has four steam locomotives for use on passenger trains, three of which were built for the Vale of Rheidol line and have operated on the line ever since.
-A fourth locomotive arrived in 2017 for use on passenger trains and is not prototypical for the line historically.

-The standard livery for the GWR engines is Great Western Railway green and all three of those locomotives currently carry this livery.
-The locomotives were named by British Railways in 1956 and currently do not carry their nameplates.
+A Garratt locomotive arrived in 2017 for use on passenger trains and is not prototypical for the line historically.